Photo: Liberal advice: Abolishing whiteness has never been more urgent – Liberal Noel Ignatiev showed us how – My Comments

-A woman holds a sign during a rally against guns and white supremacy after Dayton and El Paso mass shootings in front of the White House in Washington, DC on August 6, 2019 [Reuters/Kevin Lamarque]
+A woman holds a sign during a rally against guns and supremacy after Dayton and El Paso mass shootings in front of the House in Washington, DC on August 6, 2019 [Reuters/Kevin Lamarque]

 Noel Ignatiev never set out to be a hero.
 His goal was quite the opposite: to be a “traitor” to a race that for much of his life would not accept him and whose inherent toxicity, he believed, would permanently impede the possibility of the United States living up to its ideals.

 On November 9, the historian died, leaving behind a body of work explaining why and how Americans ought to abolish “whiteness”.
-As the country faces a surge in white supremacist violence and rhetoric, there may be no better time to engage with – and embrace – his ideas.
+As the country faces a surge in supremacist violence and rhetoric, there may be no better time to engage with – and embrace – his ideas.

 Becoming white

-Ignatiev was born and raised in the same progressive – and for some, radical – American Jewish tradition that moulded Bernie Sanders (who was born less than a year before him).
-He grew up in a mixed-race area of Philadelphia where he witnessed the extent and depth of anti-black racism.
+Ignatiev was born and raised in the same progressive – and for some, radical – American Liberal tradition that moulded Bernie Sanders (who was born less than a year before him).
+He grew up in a mixed-race area of Philadelphia where he witnessed the extent and depth of anti-person racism.
 In the late 1950s, he enrolled at the University of Pennsylvania, but dropped out after three years and focused on leftist activism.

 He took up a job in a steel mill, becoming a labour organiser among the mostly African American workforce before completing a PhD at Harvard (where he was accepted despite his lack of a college degree) in 1995.

-Abolishing whiteness is different to merely challenging “white supremacy” or “white privilege”.
+Abolishing whiteness is different to merely challenging “ supremacy” or “ privilege”.
 What Ignatiev understood was that for most self-identified “white” people there is, a normally invisible, boundary to how far they will go in working for true racial equality.
 Unsurprisingly, those boundaries become apparent around issues – such as equal access to education and jobs – that might threaten or merely inconvenience the advantages and privileges of whiteness.

 A recent example is the controversy surrounding a school desegregation plan in the city of Columbia, Maryland – a town established in the 1960s as an integrated community symbolising the “Next America”.
 The opposition to the plan reveals how those who enjoy privilege will behave in ways they would otherwise consider racist when they are called upon to potentially sacrifice some of that privilege to benefit long-disadvantaged African American and Hispanic communities.